-- a. (where the Signatory is a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization) the Athletes and Athlete Support Personnel representing that country or representing the National Olympic Committee, National Paralympic Committee, or National Federation of that country will, until Reinstatement, be excluded (subject to Article 10.2.6) from participation in or attendance at the next edition of the Olympic Games and Paralympic Games and/or world championships and/or regional and/or continental championships; and - b. (where the Signatory is an International Federation) the Athletes and Athlete Support Personnel participating in the Signatory's sport (or in one or more disciplines of that sport) will, until Reinstatement, be excluded from participation in or attendance at the Olympic Games and Paralympic Games and/or any other multi-sport Event for the next edition of the Event (summer or winter, where relevant) or until Reinstatement (whichever is longer). - B.3.
+- a. (where the Signatory is a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization) the Athletes and Athlete Support Personnel representing that country or representing the National Olympic Committee, National Paralympic Committee, or National Federation of that country will, until Reinstatement, be excluded (subject to Article 10.2.6) from participation in or attendance at the Olympic Games and Paralympic Games and/or world championships and/or regional and/or continental championships; and - b. (where the Signatory is an International Federation) the Athletes and Athlete Support Personnel participating in the Signatory's sport (or in one or more disciplines of that sport) will, until Reinstatement, be excluded from participation in or attendance at the Olympic Games and Paralympic Games and/or any other multi-sport Event. - B.3.
 In a case of non-compliance with one or more Critical requirements: